KickoffLabs features four different types of emails, which are automatically sent out when people sign up and refer additional leads to your campaign.

 For sending out email newsletters to your list, we recommend using a third-party email newsletter provider like MailChimp.

 By setting up this integration, you’ll be able to send email newsletters to your leads using MailChimp and include:

 - information you’ve collected through KickoffLabs landing pages & opt-in forms; like email address and other custom form fields.

-- personalized thank you page links so leads can check back on their referral progress.
+- personalized status page links so leads can check back on their referral progress.

 Here are the steps for integrating KickoffLabs to MailChimp (click and scroll to a section):

 - Step 1: Connect your KickoffLabs campaign to MailChimp

 - Step 2: Sync KickoffLabs fields with MailChimp

 - Step 3: Activate the KickoffLabs connection to MailChimp

 - MailChimp opt-in configuration settings explained